raml-org/raml-spec/versions/raml-10/raml-10.md

 RAML Types in a nutshell:

-- Types are similar to Java classes
+- Types are similar to Java classes.
-  - But borrow additional features from JSON Schema, XSD, and more expressive object oriented languages
+  - Types borrow additional features from JSON Schema, XSD, and more expressive object oriented languages.
-- You can define Types that inherit from other Types
+- You can define types that inherit from other types.
-  - Multiple inheritance is allowed
+  - Multiple inheritance is allowed.
-- Types are split into four families: scalars, objects, externals and arrays
+- Types are split into four families: external, object, array, and scalar.
 - Types can define two types of members: properties and facets.
-Both are inherited
+Both are inherited.
-  - Properties are regular object oriented properties
+  - Properties are regular, object oriented properties.
-  - Facets are special "configurations" that let you specialize types based on characteristics of their values.
+  - Facets are special _configurations_.
+You specialize types based on characteristics of facet values.
-    For example: minLength, maxLength
+    Examples: minLength, maxLength
 - Only object types can declare properties.
-But all types can declare facets
+All types can declare facets.
-- The way you specialize a scalar type is by implementing facets ( giving already defined facets a concrete value )
+- To specialize a scalar type, you implement facets, giving already defined facets a concrete value.
-- The way you specialize an object type is by defining properties
+- To specialize an object type, you define properties.

+The following diagram shows the type families and examples of these custom types: an object family member Person and a scalar family member phone.

 ![Types Hierarchy](images/typesHierarchy.png)